-Widening access and improving participation to higher education is actively promoted and this is reflected in the student profile, with 98% of students coming from state schools and 23% from low participation neighbourhoods (POLAR 2).
-All of these figures consistently exceed the relevant benchmarks from the Higher Education Statistics Agency (HESA).
+Widening access and improving participation to higher education is actively promoted and this is reflected in the student profile, with 99% of students coming from state schools and 20% from low participation neighbourhoods (POLAR 2).

 Outreach

 Leeds Trinity has an excellent track record in terms of the extent and success of its outreach work, with a dedicated Student Recruitment and Outreach team supporting teachers, advisors and young people by raising aspirations regarding progression to higher education.
 Notable investment, activities and interventions include: